 Borrowing a back-pack

 Back-packs are free to borrow and do not need to be booked.
-They are available every day from the Sackler Centre and can also be collected from the Main Entrance during most school holidays.
+They are available every day from the Learning Centre and can also be collected from the Main Entrance during most school holidays.
 The last back-pack of the day is issued at 16.00.